How to get the best deal on your rental

 - Pool and hot tub heating

-In addition to the standard fee, travelers will have to pay state taxes when renting ""Penthouse Sweet" Oceanfront Luxury Condo with Elevator", along with various other additional fees which may be required depending on their situation, including a dog fee, early check-in or later check-out fee, or a pool heat fee for private pool usage during the fall or spring months.
+In addition to the regular fee, visitors will need to pay state taxes when booking ""Penthouse Sweet" Oceanfront Luxury Condo with Elevator", as well as various other additional fees that may be mandatory depending on their situation, including a pet fee, early check-in or late check-out fee, or a pool heater fee for private swimming pool usage during the fall or spring months.